vanshika114/Unfold/README.md

-# 🌿 MindRoot
+# 🌿 Unfold

 > A psychology-backed, offline-first personal growth companion — open source, free forever.

 ---

-MindRoot is a **free, open-source** daily growth companion that blends psychology, productivity, and spirituality into one clean, offline-capable web app.
+Unfold is a **free, open-source** daily growth companion that blends psychology, productivity, and spirituality into one clean, offline-capable web app.

 No tracking.
 No subscriptions.
 No cloud lock-in.
 No frameworks.
 Just three files and your browser.